elharo/decache/README.md

 (826728 is a character count that needs to be divided by 4 to estimate the number of input tokens.)

-I gave Gemini some more context and used the Geminn 2.0 model and now it tells me:
+I gave Gemini some more context and used the Gemini 2.0 model and now it tells me:

 > Okay, this is a great start.
 I've reviewed the provided GitHub repository and the Necko Cache Wiki page.
 Based on this information, here's an analysis of the cache format and how you can extract data using a Python program.
 >